layumi/2016_person_re-ID/README.md

 *For multi-query result, you can use `evaluation/zzd_evaluation_res_fast.m` .
 It is slower than `evaluation/zzd_evaluation_res_faster.m`  since it need to extract extra features.
 (The evaluation code is modified from the [Market-1501 Baseline Code](http://www.liangzheng.org/Project/project_reid.html))

+## FQA
+1. What is multi-query setting?
+Actually, we can get a sequence of the query under one camera instead of one image.
+Then we can use every image in this sequence to extract a query mean feature (mean of feature extracted from several images).
+We call it multi-query.
+If we use this feature to do person retrieval, we usually get a better result.
+But it use additional images (in 'Market-1501/gt_bboxes').
+You can find more detail in the original [paper](http://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Zheng_Scalable_Person_Re-Identification_ICCV_2015_paper.pdf).

 ## Train
 1. Add your dataset path into `prepare_data.m` and run it.
 Make sure the code outputs the right image path.